 How long should the research proposal be?

 Less is more!
-Three to four pages of very careful work is enough to demonstrate your academic skills.
+Four or five pages of very careful work is enough to demonstrate your academic skills.
+Please also include a short, indicative bibliography.

-Can I discuss my proposal with a member of staff before I submit my application?
+Can I discuss my proposal with a potential supervisor?

 Yes.
-Potential supervisors are pleased to read and offer guidance on a proposal.
+Potential supervisors are pleased to read and offer guidance on a proposal before formal submission.
 They may make suggestions, however they will not help you re-write it.

 Do I need to find a supervisor myself?

 It is good to identify a possible supervisor and be in touch with him or her.
 From this initial contact, they may suggest you get in touch with a colleague who they judge to be better suited to supervise your topic.
 They may also approach a colleague on your behalf.
-At Edinburgh, students are given two (or sometimes three) supervisors.
-You will only need to be in contact with one person as you make your application.
+At Edinburgh, students are assigned two (or sometimes three) supervisors.
+Please only contact one person as you make your application.

 Can I study a PhD part-time or at a distance?